 - Panama uses the $: Panama uses the U.S. dollar, although it’s called the Panamanian Balboa.
 It makes transferring money much easier, because you don’t have to monitor exchange rates or pay exchange fees

 - Baseball > soccer: Owing to U.S. influence, baseball is Panama’s official national sport.

 - Festivals abound: Music, dance, food, clothing, and art are celebrated at dozens of festivals.
 The mother of all is Los Carnavales de Panamá.

-- People are young: Like the rest of Central America, the largest generation in Panama is Gen Z. The median of people in Panama is 29.7, compared to 38.5 in the U.S.
+- People are young: Like the rest of Central America, the largest generation in Panama is Gen Z. The median age of people in Panama is 29.7 years old, compared to 38.5 years in the U.S.

 - Puente del mundo, corazón del universo: While not as catchy as Costa Rica’s “Pura Vida,” this Panamanian slogan means “bridge of the world, heart of the universe” and represents national pride.